microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Hands-on lab/HOL step-by step - Innovate and modernize apps with Data and AI.md

     ![The Azure Function built successfully.](media/code-function-build-succeeded.png 'Build succeeded.')

     > **Note**:  If you get warnings which read like "Could not evaluate 'Cosmos.CRTCompat.dll' for extension metadata" that this is fine.
 It has to do with missing debugger symbols on the Cosmos DB NuGet packages and will not affect deployment or the lab.
+As long as you see that the build succeeded with 0 errors, it should be fine.

 ### Task 4: Deploy and configure an Azure Function